Property Management Guide

 - Vice Presidents, The Chief of Staff, the Commandant, the Athletic Director, Deans, Directors, and Department/Activity Heads are responsible for the custody, maintenance, and reasonable security of all property purchased for, or assigned to, their respective department or activity.

-Property Manager - The Property Manager is responsible for maintaining the Fixed Assets property control records, affixing decals to new acquisitions, scheduling annual inventory verifications, and coordinating other aspects of the property control program.
+Property Management - The Property Manager is responsible for maintaining the Fixed Assets property control records, affixing decals to new acquisitions, scheduling annual inventory verifications, and coordinating other aspects of the property control program.

 - Departments and activities should contact the Property Manager for assistance and information relative to the property control program.